Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Introduction

 \section{Introduction}

-Satellite constellation systems are often subject to varying requirements and environments during their operations.
-Factors that contribute to varying requirements include the change in an area of interest (e.g., disaster monitoring \cite{he2020reconfigurable}, temporary reconnaissance \cite{chen2015reconfiguration}, and theater situational awareness missions) and the change in required coverage (e.g., switching from intermittent coverage to single-fold continuous coverage).
-In addition, the systems themselves may also be forced to change due to the addition of new satellites (e.g., a staged deployment \cite{deweck2004staged,arnas2022uniform}) or the loss of existing satellites due to failures \cite{ferringer2009many} and/or end-of-life decommissions.
-Under such circumstances, it is logical for system operators to seek an option to ``reconfigure'' an existing constellation system to maximize the utility of active on-orbit assets instead of launching a whole new constellation.
+Satellite constellation systems often face varying mission requirements and environments during their operations.
+These variations may arise from changes in the area of interest (e.g., disaster monitoring \cite{he2020reconfigurable}, temporary reconnaissance \cite{chen2015reconfiguration}, and theater situational awareness missions), or from modifications to the desired coverage performance, such as switching from sporadic coverage to uninterrupted, single-fold coverage.
+Moreover, the systems themselves may need to adapt due to the addition of new satellites, for example, through staged deployment \cite{deweck2004staged,arnas2022uniform}, or the loss of existing satellites due to failures \cite{ferringer2009many} and/or end-of-life decommissions.
+Under such circumstances, it is logical for system operators to consider options to ``reconfigure'' an existing constellation system to maximize the utility of active on-orbit assets rather than launching an entirely new constellation.

-We define constellation reconfiguration as a process of transforming an existing configuration into another to maintain the system in an optimal state given a set of new mission requirements \cite{davis2010constellation,fakoor2016}.
-The design of a reconfiguration process is nontrivial and involves interdisciplinary fields of studies such as satellite constellation design theory, orbital transfer trajectory optimization, and mathematical programming to enable a robust constellation reconfiguration framework.
+We define constellation reconfiguration as the process of transforming an existing configuration into another to maintain the system in an optimal state, given a set of new mission requirements \cite{davis2010constellation,fakoor2016}.
+The design of a reconfiguration process is nontrivial and involves interdisciplinary fields of studies, such as satellite constellation design theory, orbital transfer trajectory optimization, and mathematical programming, to enable a robust constellation reconfiguration framework.